 With Colorado being home to the Rocky Mountains it’s no surprise that the state boasts some of the world’s best ski resorts.
 What may surprise visitors though is how close Denver is to the world-class skiing that Colorado is known for.

-We’ve compiled a list of twelve magnificent ski resorts, all of which are within a two hour drive of the heart of the Mile High City.
+We’ve compiled a list of twelve magnificent ski resorts, all of which are within a two-hour drive of the heart of the Mile High City.
 They all make for an incredible skiing or snowboarding experience.
-Most share access via Interstate 70 west from Denver, so there’s some driving competition.
+Most share access via Interstate 70 west of Denver, so there’s some driving competition.

 Ski Resorts Within 2 Hours of Denver, CO

 Drive times into the mountains from the city can shoot up starting Friday afternoon, as well as Saturday and Sunday mornings during the winter, so plan to head up on a weekday if at all possible.
 The drive home to the front range metro on weekends is also horrendous, especially vexing on Sunday nights.
 There are limited ways to avoid I-70, with Eldora being one of the only options.